-The Company's authorized capital consists of an unlimited number of common shares, of which 71,273,309 common shares are issued and outstanding as of the date of this MD&A.
+The Company's authorized capital consists of an unlimited number of common shares, of which 71,840,033 common shares are issued and outstanding as of the date of this MD&A.

-The Company has an omnibus equity incentive plan (the "Equity Incentive Plan"), which replaced the Company's old stock option plan and deferred share unit ("DSU") plan effective May 23, 2022.
+The Company has an omnibus equity incentive plan (the "Equity Incentive Plan"), which replaced the Company's prior stock option plan and deferred share unit ("DSU") plan effective May 23, 2022.
 Under the terms of the Equity Incentive Plan, officers, directors, employees and consultants are eligible to receive grants of stock options, DSUs, restricted share units, performance share units, and other share-based awards.
-The Equity Incentive Plan allows for (a) the grant of up to such number of stock options as is equal 10% of the total issued and outstanding common shares at the date of the grant and (b) the grant of other forms of equity incentive awards such that up to an aggregate maximum of 7,127,331 common shares may be issuable pursuant to those awards.
+The Equity Incentive Plan allows for (a) the grant of up to such number of stock options as is equal 10% of the total issued and outstanding common shares at the date of the grant and (b) the grant of other forms of equity incentive awards such that up to an aggregate maximum of 7,127,330 common shares may be issuable pursuant to those awards.

-The Company has also adopted a share purchase plan ("SPP").
-Under the terms of the SPP, each participating officer, director, or employee that has been employed with the Company or its subsidiaries for at least six months is entitled to receive the matching number of common shares acquired pursuant to the SPP at no cost to such officer, director or employee.
-Subject to certain conditions, such deferred matching shares will be issued to the participating officers, directors or employees over a three-year period following the date of the purchase of the qualifying shares.
+The Company previously had a share purchase plan ("SPP").
+Under the terms of the SPP, each participating officer, director, or employee that had been employed with the Company or its subsidiaries for at least six months was entitled to receive the matching number of common shares acquired pursuant to the SPP at no cost to such officer, director or employee.
+Subject to certain conditions, such deferred matching shares would be issued to the participating officers, directors or employees over a three-year period following the date of the purchase of the qualifying shares.
+On May 6, 2024, the Company repealed the SPP.
 As of the date of this MD&A, no deferred matching shares are owed to the participating officers, directors and employees of the Company under the SPP.